-In accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, such as property, plant, and equipment, and purchased intangibles subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-Assets to be disposed of would be separately presented in the balance sheet and reported at the lower of the carrying amount or fair value less costs to sell, and are no longer depreciated.
-The assets and liabilities of a disposed group classified as held for sale would be presented separately in the appropriate asset and liability sections of the balance sheet.
+In accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, such as property, plant, and equipment, and purchased intangibles subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset esset.
+If the carrying amount of an asset esset as the beheld and used is measured by a impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+If the carrying amount of rain value less costs to sell, and are no longer depreciated.
+The assets and liability sections of the balance sheet.

 Goodwill and other intangibles not subject to amortization are tested annually for impairment, and are tested for impairment more frequently if events and circumstances indicate that the asset might be impaired.
 An impairment loss is recognized to the extent that the carrying amount exceeds the asset's fair value.
 This determination is made at the reporting unit level and consists of two steps.
-First, the Company determines the fair value of a reporting unit and compares it to its carrying amount.
+First, we determine the fair value of a reporting unit and compare it to its carrying amount.
 Second, if the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill and other intangibles over the implied fair value.
-The implied fair value is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation, in accordance with SFAS No. 141, Business Combinations.
-The residual fair value after this allocation is the implied fair value of the reporting unit's goodwill and other intangibles.
-As of March 31, 2008 and December 31, 2007 we had goodwill of approximately \$111.5 million and marketing franchise of \$310.0 million.
-No goodwill impairment was needed during the three months ended March 31, 2008.
+The implied fair value is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation, in accordance with SFAS No. 141, Business Combinations, or SFAS 141.
+The residual fair value of the reporting unit's goodwill and other intangibles.
+As of September 30, 2008 and December 31, 2007 we had goodwill of approximately \$111.3 million and \$111.5 million, respectively, and marketing franchise of \$310.0 million for both periods.
+No goodwill impairment was needed during the three and nine months ended September 30, 2008.